 Embedding a softphone in Support

 You can implement a web-based softphone by building a top bar app in the Support agent interface.
-A top bar app is an app that the agent can open from the right side of the top bar.
-Example:

 - Access to user-level context but not ticket-level context

 See Top bar app support API for more information.